optimizacija/neovim-config/README.md

 I'm working on this config in my spare time, but lately other side projects are getting in the way.
 I'll try to update it when I can, but also feel free to contribute by submitting a PR with your changes.

-WIP:
-- fixing LSP settings
-- try running LSPInstall automatically for a list of servers in packer

 Minor:
 - improve telescope functionality (support regex)